milosevicrastko/loopovergame/README.md

 Simple loopover game solver.
-The only idea is to get familiar with koltlin programming language.
+The only idea is to get familiar with kotlin programming language.